codenart/codenart.github.io/_posts/2-css/2017-08-24-css-13-media-query.md

 bar? :D
 Found some joyful moment? :D

 I know that was a tough job.
-Just a simple responsive navigation bar takes us sometime and ~100 lines of CSS code.
+Just a simple responsive navigation bar and it takes us ~100 lines of CSS code.
 What if I tell you that you don't have to write that much CSS code to achieve the same result (or even better)? :D.

 See you in the next tutorial.